-Classic Choral Society's 58th year begins in just a few weeks!
+Classic Choral Society's 58th Fall Season begins in just a few weeks!
 As CCS launches into the next rehearsal season, we look forward to welcoming new and returning singers.
-Our first rehearsal will take place on Monday evening, January 16, 2017, at 7:30PM.
+Our first rehearsal will take place on Monday evening, September 11, 2017, at 7:30PM.
 The first rehearsal is a very important one.
 On that evening the music and schedule of rehearsals and concerts is distributed, singers are greeted, registered, then briefed on what to expect over the next few months and - best of all - we make an valiant effort to sing through the entire concert program (sight-reading for most everyone) from beginning to end.
 That initial read-through gives us a pretty good glimpse of the work that will lie ahead of us.
 We've found it's a great (and sometimes hilarious!) way to begin.

 The Choral Society's rehearsal home is the historic Blooming Grove United Church of Christ, located at 2 Old Dominion Road (between Washingtonville and Chester on Route 94).
 We rehearse weekly, on Mondays from 7:30 until 9:30PM, in the sanctuary of the main BGUCC church building which is well-known for its wonderful, singer-friendly acoustics.
 Please consider joining CCS!
 It's a wonderful way to meet new friends, enjoy an inexpensive night out, and unwind from the stresses of being a busy adult.